jbakse/site_builder/docs/shaders/index.md

 GPUs can run shaders very quickly because they are designed for parallel processing.

-A problem is _parallelizable_ if it can be divided into parts that can be solved independencly and concurrently.
+A problem is _parallelizable_ if it can be divided into parts that can be solved **independently and concurrently**.
 If a problem is parallelizable, a high number of slow agents can solve it quickly, and a high number of fast agents can solve it VERY quickly.

 ### Serial: Baking a Cake